-iPhone 7S, 7S Plus Rumors: 3D Cameras, Qi Wireless Charging And An A11 Chip
+iPhone 7S, 7S Plus Rumors: 3D Cameras, Qi Wireless Charging, And An A11 Chip

 Among these upgrades is rumored to be focused on the device’s camera.
 According to a MacWorld report, speculations are high that Apple is designing a special 3D camera for the iPhone 7S and the iPhone 7S Plus.
 According to speculations, this 3D camera would be utilized by the iPhone 7S and the iPhone 7S Plus to perform advanced security and AR functions.
 With these features, Apple’s two, lower-cost iPhones for 2017 might just hit the sweet spot for consumers this year.

-The iPhone 7S and iPhone 7S Plus is speculated to be revealed at the same event as the iPhone 8/iPhone Edition.
+The iPhone 7S and iPhone 7S Plus are speculated to be revealed at the same event as the iPhone 8/iPhone Edition.
 Thus, rumors are high that the two devices would be unveiled sometime in September this year.

 [Featured Image by Spencer Platt/Getty Images]